 Return on capital employed is calculated as profit/loss before taxation over the total equity at the year end.
-This has declined due to reduction in profit before tax.
+This has declined due to reduction in profit before tax and increase in total equity.
 Return on sales is calculated as profit/loss before taxation over revenue.
 This has declined due to the reduction in profit before tax described as part of the Chairman's statement.

-A review of the business is included in the Statement by the Chairman on page 4 and forms part of the Strategic Report.
+A review of the business is included in the Statement by the Chairman on page 1 and forms part of the Strategic Report.